ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/codespaces.md

 ## GitHub Codespaces Prebuilds

-See the section [Prebuilding your Codespaces](/temas/introduccion-a-javascript/devcontainers) in this n
+See the section [Prebuilding your Codespaces](/temas/introduccion-a-javascript/devcontainers) in this notes

 ## Teachers: Using it in Classroom Assignments